alexpatel/guppypy/README.md

 This example synthesizes BarrelfishOS x86_64 assembly for loading user-space syscall arguments into the kernel during a system call handler.

 It creates three synthesis candidates: one by SMT solver and two random ones.
+It then commits each candidate to version control and tests each candidate using CircleCI and Docker.

 ```asm
 {% block synthesize %}